kubernetes/website/blog/_posts/2018-04-10-container-storage-interface-beta.md

 CSI addresses these issues by not only enabling storage plugins to be developed out-of-tree, but also containerized and deployed via standard Kubernetes primitives.

-If you still have questions about in-tree volumes vs CSI vs Flex, please see the [Volume Plugin FAQ] (https://github.com/kubernetes/community/blob/master/sig-storage/volume-plugin-faq.md).
+If you still have questions about in-tree volumes vs CSI vs Flex, please see the [Volume Plugin FAQ](https://github.com/kubernetes/community/blob/master/sig-storage/volume-plugin-faq.md).

 ## What will happen to the in-tree volume plugins?